 This section is organized into the following topics:

 - Choosing a time frame, deciding how long the campaign will run, setting a timetable, finding funding and supplies,

 recognizing volunteers and sponsors, evaluating your results and planning future campaigns.

 - Choosing campaign messages - - Your basic message and support messages.

-fall, when students go back to school.
-Many helmet projects focus
+and fall, when students go back to school.
+Many helmet projects focus on these times.

 Deciding how long it will run